DevonQui/Quispe_CSCI2275_FinalProjec/README.md

 For clarification when interpreting the results from my program I’d advise that you watch this video about Benford’s law.
 You only have to watch up to 5 minutes to get a sense of what’s happening. https://www.youtube.com/watch?v=vIsDjbhbADY

+**About Election Data**

+I got all of the election data I used in this program from Politico.com.
+Unfortunately, they did not have data on Alaskan counties when I was creating a data file so it is not included in the published file.
+However, there are still 3,111 counties in the current file which is sufficient to create a reliable Benford analysis.
+There's also a few key US counties that are missing from the data file such as Los Angeles County, San Bernardino County, and other large counties.
+These counties happen to be some of the biggest in the USA so I'm rationalizing their absence to them not having an official ballot count at the time I created this data file.
+Nonetheless, their absence will not have a dramatic affect on the outcome of the analysis.

 **Command Lines**

 g++ finalProject.cpp BBST.cpp LL.cpp -std=c++11 -o finalProject